gallindic/R-BERT/README.md

 ## Transfer learning

-First in the `utils.py` change TERMFRAME_RELATION_LABELS, to use the mapped labels.
+First in the `utils.py` change TERMFRAME_RELATION_LABELS, to use the mapped labels and set `GLUE_TASKS_NUM_LABEL` for termframe to 19.
+In TermFrame rename `_mapped.tsv` dev and train file to `dev.tsv` and `train.tsv`.
 To use the weights from training on SemEval run with following configuration settings:
 ```
 task_name=termframe_[eng/slo]
 output_dir=./output/semeval